oumaima-sboui/PySpark-SQL-MLib/README.md

 ## About the project
 In this project we used some tools of PySpark library which is an interface for Apache Spark in Python.
-It  allows you to write Spark applications using Python APIs, PySpark supports most of Spark’s features such as Spark SQL, DataFrame, Streaming, MLlib (Machine Learning which includes a variety of models) and Spark Core.
-For more read this [documentation](https://spark.apache.org/docs/latest/api/python/)
+It  allows you to write Spark applications using Python APIs.
+PySpark supports most of Spark’s features such as Spark SQL, DataFrame, Streaming, MLlib (Machine Learning which includes a variety of models) and Spark Core.
+For more read this [documentation](https://spark.apache.org/docs/latest/api/python/).
 In this code we will cover Spark SQL, DataFrame,MLlib.

 ## About dataset